 This indicates that the contents of the file from offset 5 onwards correspond

-to line 15 and column 1 of src.in
+to line 15 and column 1 of src.in.

-s for these offsets will be in src.in
+The Positions for these offsets will be in src.in, relative to line 15

 and column 1.